-Experienced in leading aspects of high profile international cases as both a defence and investigative/prosecution lawyer, Tom is ably positioned to advise both individuals and corporations subject to multi-agency domestic, and multi-jurisdictional, proceedings.
+Experienced in leading aspects of high-profile international cases as both a defence and investigative/prosecution lawyer, Tom is ably positioned to advise both individuals and corporations subject to multi-agency domestic, and multi-jurisdictional, proceedings and regulatory actions.

-Tom joined Gherson from the Serious Fraud Office (“SFO”) where he initially worked as disclosure counsel on LIBOR cases and the Barclays Qatar case.
-Then, as principal investigative/prosecution lawyer, Tom led in collaboration with overseas prosecuting agencies significant legal aspects of the multi-jurisdictional investigations and negotiations resulting in the Airbus Deferred Prosecution Agreement (“DPA”), the world’s largest global settlement for bribery and corruption.
+Tom joined Gherson from the Serious Fraud Office (“SFO”), where he initially worked as disclosure counsel on LIBOR cases and the Barclays Qatar case.
+Then, as principal investigative/prosecution lawyer, Tom led in collaboration with overseas prosecuting agencies (the French PNF, and the US DoJ and DoS) significant legal aspects of the multi-jurisdictional investigations and negotiations resulting in the Airbus Deferred Prosecution Agreement (“DPA”), the world’s largest global settlement for bribery and corruption.
 Tom was part of the SFO team awarded the Employed Bar Awards Legal Team of the Year 2020.
-Tom also assisted drafting the SFO’s Operational Handbook DPA section.
+Tom also assisted in drafting the SFO’s Operational Handbook DPA section.

-Tom has additionally led significant aspects of a large-scale fraud investigation and elements of the investigation into Bombardier.
+Tom has additionally led significant aspects of a large-scale fraud investigation and elements of another global investigation.

 At the SFO Tom provided particular legal expertise in relation to interviews, searches, extradition and mutual legal assistance.